dotnet/AspNetCore.Docs/aspnetcore/testing/troubleshoot.md

 ![A screenshot of the OneASP.NET dialog showing the warning message](troubleshoot/_static/multiplelocations.png)

 You are seeing this message because you have at least one installation of the .NET Core SDK in a directory outside of *C:\Program Files\dotnet\sdk\*.
 Usually that happens when the .NET Core SDK has been deployed on a machine using copy/paste instead of the MSI installer.

-Uninstall the 32 bit .NET Core SDK to prevent this warning.
+Uninstall the 32-bit .NET Core SDK to prevent this warning.
 Uninstall from **Control Panel** > **Programs and Features** > **Uninstall or change a program**.
-If you understand why the warning occurs and it's implications, you can ignore the warning.
+If you understand why the warning occurs and its implications, you can ignore the warning.